InseeFr/Bauhaus/docs/en/user-guide/concept.md

 To reach the homepage of the concept management module, click on the module <span style="color: blue">Concepts</span> on the homepage.
 Browsing is done with the horizontal menu bar at the top of the page.

 *Any unit can ask for the creation of a concept.
 However, in order to guarantee the integrity and quality of the database, any creation or modification of a concept, as well as the identification of the owner, can only be done by the Quality unit.
 The publication is the responsibility of the owner identified in the application; it is up to him/her to organize the consultation with other users.
-In the application, the Quality unit is entitled to publish a concept on request of the owner.*
+In the application, the Quality unit is authorised to publish a concept on request of the owner.*

 *The creation of a collection of concepts may be requested by any unit which need to bring together several concepts for a particular purpose (for exemple : documenting an Insee-Résultats).
 The requesting unit is the one that owns the collection, which may include concepts that it does not own.
 A concept can belong to several collections, and be used by several users in different collections.
 The owner of a collection can modify it at any time.
-In the application, the Quality unit is entitled to publish a collection on request of the owner.*
+In the application, the Quality unit is authorised to publish a collection on request of the owner.*

 In the application, four main user profiles have been created.
 Each one corresponds to a level of clearance giving access to different functionalities: